-Internal name: cc_migrator
+Internal name: cc_migrator Module frequency: per always

+'''

 migrate: <true/false>

+'''

-1.10.22 Mounts
+1.7.22 Mounts

 Summary: configure mount points and swap files

 This module can add or remove mountpoints from /etc/fstab as well as configure swap.
 The mounts config key takes a list of fstab entries to add.
 Each entry is specified as a list of [fs_spec, fs_file, fs_vfstype, fs_mntops, fs-freq, fs_passno].
 For more information on these options, consult the manual for /etc/fstab.
 When specifying the fs_spec, if the device name starts with one of xvd, sd, hd, or vd, the leading /dev may be omitted.